jamband/expericana/README.md

 ## License

-Musicaz is licensed under the MIT license.
+Expericana is licensed under the MIT license.